ibm-cloud-docs/account/resourcegroups.md

    ```
    {: pre}

-5. Run `terraform apply` to create the resources that are defined in the plan.
+5. Rename the resource group.

    ```terraform
    terraform apply
    ```
-   {: pre}

 ## Adding resources to a resource group
 {: #add_to_rgs}